Vasuji/AIND-Sudoku/README.md

 <img src="https://d17h27t6h515a5.cloudfront.net/topher/2017/January/5877cc63_naked-twins/naked-twins.png" width="350" height="350" />

    The strategy is first to identify a pair of boxes(called naked twns) belonging to the same set of peers that have the same 2 numbers as possibilities.
-Then secondly these two numbers are eleminated from the digit possibilities of all the boxes that have these two boxes as peers as shown in the figure below.
+Then secondly these two numbers are eleminated from the digit possibilities of all the boxes that have these two boxes as peers as shown in the code block below.

 ```
 def naked_twins(values):